<title>The Last Night</title>

 I create the books using HTML, which you can see in the example above.
-Amazon permits less technical users to convert Microsoft documents into e-readable files, but MS Word’s extraneous code complicates formatting.
-I wish my books to be as streamlined as possible; thus the HTML, where I can write as little code as necessary.
+Amazon permits less technical users to convert Microsoft documents into e-readable files, but Word’s extraneous code complicates formatting.
+I wish my books to be as streamlined as possible—thus the HTML, where I can write as little code as necessary.
 Plus, it’s enjoyable to build them from scratch.

 With The Lookout and Other Stories, I formatted the e-edition first.
-I’d never done it before, so a learning curve was definitely involved.
+I’d never done it before, so that involved a learning curve.
 This time around, I formatted the paperback first, which actually made the e-book coding even easier.

-For me, I like the ease of digital, but as a visual person I still prefer the physical artifact.
+For me, I like the ease of digital, but as a visual person, I still prefer the physical artifact.
 I love turning pages, smelling paper, and admiring layout.
-Yet dual formats are incorporated into our world now, and I have happily embraced both types of books.
+Yet, dual formats are incorporated into our world now, and I have embraced both types of books.